What It's Like to Have Agoraphobia - The Fear of the Outside World

 Most people would think a major phobia starts with some traumatic event or slow conditioning in childhood.
 In reality, agoraphobia doesn't usually happen this way.
-It tends to start in your teens or twenties, and it can come about with seemingly no warning.
-One day you're walking down the street, when suddenly you feel panicked.
+It tends to manifest between the ages of 25 and 35, and it can come about with seemingly no warning.
+One day you're walking down the street when suddenly you feel panicked.
 The panicking leads to a downward spiral and a pattern of more panicking.

-This continues and can get worse over time, and all it takes is one, small, anxious thought to begin the chain reaction.
-If you asked most agoraphobes when it all began to go south for them, many probably wouldn't be able to point to a single event, though occasionally it can be linked to previous heart attacks or sudden onset health issues.
+This continues and can get worse over time, and all it takes is a single anxious thought to begin the chain reaction.
+If you asked most agoraphobes when it all began for them, many probably wouldn't be able to point to a single event.
+However, agoraphobia is often associated with general panic disorders, depression, or a history of abuse.

-As an agoraphobic attack sets in, you may start out feeling nervous with no idea why.
+As an agoraphobic episode sets in, you may start out feeling nervous with no idea why.
 All you will feel is that something is wrong.
 Then all of a sudden that little bit of nervousness is screaming at you to run.
 Now.
-Run or something terrible is going to happen!
+Run or something terrible is going to happen.

 This sense of impending doom is your brain trying to save you from fear, even though it has no direction for that fear to go.
 In short, you'll feel your fight or flight instinct kick into overdrive.
 The problem with this is, as it starts happening, the whole world is what the threat is.
 How do you run from or fight the entirety of existence?

 You might think of agoraphobia as a condition where you only worry about going outside, but that's not exactly true.
 Instead, you worry about pretty much everything: where you have to go next, what you have to say to people, answering the door, sticking to a schedule.
-Damn near everything feels completely overwhelming, even if it's something as simple as going out to get the mail.
+Nearly everything feels completely overwhelming, even if it's something as simple as stepping out to get the mail.

 Thus, your biggest concern becomes safety.
-In fact, you'll want to create a perfect little safe environment, and that's likely to be your house or some other safe zone where you feel free from the impact of a panic attack.
+In fact, you'll want to create a perfect little safe environment, and that's likely to be your house or some other safe zone where you feel free from the impact of a panic-triggered episode.
 This safety is going to feel amazing.
-It's going to be addictive and it's going to make you feel that, whenever you're not in this safe area you've created, that something is deeply wrong.
+It's going to be addictive, and it's going to make you feel like whenever you're not in this safe area you've created, something is deeply wrong.
 This craving for safety is often what leads to feeling unable to even leave the house, even if you need to get food or toilet paper, pay your bills, or see friends and loved ones.